damies13/rfswarm/Doc/rfswarm_reporter.md

 - [Metric](#data-graph-metric)
 - [Result](#data-graph-result)
 - [Custom SQL](#data-graph-sql)

+To change the line colour on the graphs refer to the Show graph colours section of [Data Table](#data-table-section)

 ##### Data Graph Plan
 The Plan Data Graph allows you to include the graph from the plan tab of the RFSwarm Manager in your test report.